 What is family travel insurance?

-Family travel insurance covers two adults living together and their children – usually up to 18 years old – who live with them.
+Family travel insurance covers two adults living together and their children – up to 18 years old – who live with them.
 With this single plan, you don’t need separate policies for each family member.
 It protects you from travel cancellations, medical emergencies, lost luggage, and delays.
 Many plans include cover for multiple children at no extra cost.

 Before you buy a policy, check the details.
 Some plans don’t cover children who travel alone, with non-family members, or who don’t live with you full-time.

 We’ve partnered with Hood to offer protection for the whole family when you travel.
-We know that the cost of traveling with kids can add up, so we want to give you great value and the cover you need.
+We know that the cost of travelling with kids can add up, so we want to give you great value and the cover you need.

 Emergency medical expenses and 24/7 helpline